| 09:30~12:00 |

 Presenters :

-- 1. Barbara Janusz-Pohl: Ethical Challenges to AI Implementation in Criminal Justice Systems
+- 1. Barbara Janusz-Pohl: Ethical Issues and AI Tools Application in Criminal Justice – Discussion of Duality of Ethical Norms and Adjudication Heuristics

-- 2. Ho Manh Tung: The Role of Nature Quotient in a Human-AI Co-Created Sustainable Future
+- 2. Ho Manh Tung: Human-AI Co-creation: The Role of Nature Quotient in a Sustainable Future

-- 3. Sunghoon Jung: Unfolding the Paradox of Identity through the Profile Identity with Generated Image
+- 3. Sunghoon Jung: The Problems of Virtual Profile Identity with Generated Image by AI

 - 4. Eusun Heo: Rethinking Publicness in the Age of AI: Focusing on the Space of Appearance